 Patagonia is a privately-held American Outdoor Gear and Clothing company founded in 1973 by Yvon Chouinard.
-They are based in Ventura, California, and they design, market, and sell outdoor clothing and accessories.
+They are based in Ventura, California, designing, marketing, and selling outdoor clothing and accessories.
 They are also regarded as one of the most environmentally friendly outdoor companies.

-Patagonia owner Yvon Chouinard named the company after a mountainous region of Chile and Argentina in South America where he spent time at.
+Patagonia owner Yvon Chouinard named the company after a mountainous region of Chile and Argentina in South America, where he spent time.

 The logo is the skyline of Cerro Fitz Roy in Patagonia, a sparsely populated region located at the southern end of South America, shared by Argentina and Chile.

 How To Get Free Patagonia Stickers

 Fortunately, there are multiple ways to get free Patagonia stickers in 2021.
 Here they are;

 Get Stickers From Amazon